Trouble mounts for bitcoin and stocks as U.S. treasury borrowing costs surges

 The 10-year U.S. Treasury yield sets the floor for borrowing costs across the economy and globe by acting as the "risk-free" baseline rate.
 Foreign giants like China and Japan snap up trillions in these notes, so Treasury yield spikes push up rates everywhere from Wall Street to Shanghai.

-Banks price everything else, including corporate loans, mortgages, auto loans, above the 10-year yield to account for added risk of lending money to non-sovereign borrowers.
+Banks price everything else, including corporate loans, mortgages, and auto loans, above the 10-year yield to account for the added risk of lending money to non-sovereign borrowers.

-As the 10-year yield climb, all rates in economy and markets follow suit, potentially squeezing investments, consumption and deployment of capital in markets.
+As the 10-year yield climbs, all rates in the economy and markets follow suit, potentially squeezing investments, consumption and deployment of capital in markets.
 This phenomenon is commonly called "financial tightening."

-Therefore, the latest upswing in the 10-year yield could discourage investors from taking risks in financial markets, creating a headwind to high risk-high reward? assets like bitcoin and other cryptocurrencies, and stocks.
+Therefore, the latest upswing in the 10-year yield could discourage investors from taking on risk in financial markets, creating a headwind for high-risk, high-reward assets like bitcoin, other cryptocurrencies, and stocks.

 Interestingly, bitcoin has dropped over 1.5% to $91,000 since the early Asian hours.
-Meanwhile, futures tied to Wall Street's tech heavy index Nasdaq have dropped over 1.6%.
+Meanwhile, futures tied to Wall Street's tech-heavy Nasdaq index have dropped by over 1.6%.

 What's driving the yield higher?